• OVERVIEW

 Faculty

 Our PA faculty are dedicated to training students to become physician assistants who help their patients live stronger and healthier lives.
-Our faculty are recognized experts in clinical reasoning, ethics, and the best practices in teaching and learning of graduate health professions students.
+Our faculty are recognized experts in clinical reasoning, ethics, and best practices in teaching and learning of graduate health professions students.

 tana-summers